 3. Entrepreneurship

 The script of the articles submitted to the JMP will be minimally reviewed by two peer-reviewers who have the same or relevant scientific domain as the script.
 The accepted script will be available online following the journal blind-peer-reviewing process.
-Articles published in this journal are bilingual, namely Indonesian and English.
+Articles published in this journal can use Indonesian or English version.

 Jurnal Maksipreneur (JMP) is a periodical, scientific, and peer-reviewed journal published by Universitas Proklamasi 45 Yogyakarta, Indonesia (UP 45), twice a year (biannually) in December and June.